Tag Archives: email second round

 General vs. personal email addresses

 You do not have to enter every user’s email address in System Preferences.
-If your staff should use their own address when emailing from RB, they can set up their email address in User Preferences (preferences that affect their RB account only, not the entire system).
-Then in most instances, their address will be the sender address when they send an email through RB.
+If your staff should use their own address when emailing from RB9, they can set up their email address in User Preferences (preferences that affect their RB9 account only, not the entire system).
+Then in most instances, their address will be the sender address when they send an email through RB9.

 If you have a small staff and want to have users share addresses, enter the addresses in System Preferences — not User Preferences.
 Then they can use the default company email address or choose any of the other addresses as the sender when sending an email.